 11. Grow a Pumpkin Patch

 If you live in the country, put your land to work and grow some pumpkins!
-In 2012, Americans spent $113 million on pumpkins alone, not to mention other Halloween costs.
+According to a report from the National Retail Federation, Americans are expected to spend about $9 billion on Halloween this year, with an estimated $575 million just on pumpkins alone.

 Why not rake in some of that profit?
 Plus, you’ll have plenty of pumpkin to nosh on for yourself.

 Corn mazes are a huge source of autumn fun.
 This one in California charges $15 per ticket — not bad.

 Add in hay rides or concessions, and you’ve started a small business.
 If you don’t have a cornfield of your own, see if any local farmers are interested in a partnership.

 Bafflingly, Halloween is not (yet!) a nationally recognized holiday, so some parents will get stuck working.

 If you love kids and want an excuse to go trick-or-treating as an adult, what better way than to offer babysitting and chaperoning services on Halloween?
 It’s a pretty sweet gig — you might make as much as $18 per hour.